 Coffee growing regions in Laos

 Most of the coffee in Laos is grown and harvested in the south.
 Strictly speaking, about 95% of Laotian coffee comes from the Bolaven Plateau.
-With a annual production rate of 20,000 tons of coffee a year, that are around 19,000 tons.
-Many farmers in the region make a living from growing coffee.
+With an annual production rate of around 20,000 tons of coffee a year, many farmers in the region make a living from growing coffee.
 It can’t be denied that the region offers the best conditions for cultivating coffee.
 Both the land resources and the suitable climate are ideal for growing Arabica and Robusta.
 One of the main locations of the coffee industry is the city of Paksong, who is well known for its coffee exports.
 If you’re in the south anyway, you should stop by.
 Among other things, the street market is interesting because it offers many different local goods.

 History of coffee cultivation in Laos